 The Björn Borg stores fill an important role as a marketing channel and to display the brand and current campaigns.

-During the year, Björn Borg continued to position itself in sports and fashion through three main activities.
+During the year Björn Borg continued to position itself in sports apparel through several campaigns, events and PR activities.